nadiacollado/demo-test/README.md

 This script will replace the name of this project with the name of the project you want to create, and prepare this repository to be your new project.

+This script is only designed to be ran once, if you wish to re-run the script, please reset your local repo to the Flutter Starter Kit main branch

 ## Getting Started

 1. Before you can begin to run the app.
 You must create `.env`.
 See [Environment Variables](#environment-variables) for further details.